nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to rename tags
+2. AddressBook ask for information
+3. User enters information
+4. AddressBook ask for confirmation
+5. User enters confirmation
+6. AddressBook renames tag
+Use case ends.

+**Extensions**

+2a.
+Tag to rename not exist

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+2a.
+New tag name invalid

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+User clicks cancel

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.